marknelsonengineer/DTMF_Decoder/ARCHITECTURE.md

   - Normal Shutdown

 - **Goertzel DFT Threads**
-  - Init Error Handler
+  - (Done) Init Error Handler
+    - This is called in #audioInit... after some important audio data structures are created but before the audio capture thread starts.
+    - Propagate errors up the call stack as `BOOL`s
   - Running Error Handler
   - Normal Shutdown
-    - Done near the end of #wWinMain to give #goertzel_end as much time as possible for the threads to end on their own.
+    - Call #goertzel_Stop to stop the threads.  #goertzel_Stop does not return until all of the threads have stopped
+    - #goertzel_Stop should be called _after_ ending the audio capture thread
+    - After the threads are done, call #goertzel_Cleanup to close out the resources it created

 ### Error Handling Policy
    - (Done) We will not use [TerminateProcess](https://learn.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-terminateprocess),